Source: December 31, 2016 Interstate Route Log and Finders List

-The Daniel Carter Beard Bridge carries Interstate 471 between Newport, Kentucky, and Cincinnati, Ohio, over the Ohio River.
-Built during the 1970s, the Beard Bridge (also called the Big Mac Bridge due to its arches) initially opened in 1977 and fully dedicated as part of Interstate 471 in 1981.
-The bridge is 2100 feet in length, with a 750-foot main span with a steel, tied-arch design.
-Each of the two spans carry four lanes.
-This view of the Big Mac Bridge is seen from U.S. 52 west on the north shore of the Ohio River in Cincinnati.
-Signage on Interstate 471 south can be seen on the approach to the bridge.
+The Daniel Carter Beard Bridge carries Interstate 471 between Newport, Kentucky and Cincinnati, Ohio.
+The Ohio River span initially opened in 1977.
+This view of the Big Mac Bridge is seen from U.S. 52 west on the north shore of the river in Cincinnati.
 Photo taken by Steve Hanudel (07/03/06).

-The freeway connector from U.S. 27 north to Interstate 275 is unsigned Kentucky 471.1 Kentucky 471 was created on June 1, 1990, when the section of Interstate 471 between U.S. 27 and Interstate 275 was removed from the Interstate Highway System.
+The freeway spur south from I-275 to U.S. 27 is unsigned Kentucky 471.
+Kentucky 471 was created on June 1, 1990, when the section of Interstate 471 between U.S. 27 and Interstate 275 was removed from the Interstate Highway System.5

 Southern Terminus - Interstate 275 and U.S. 27 - Highland Heights, Kentucky